 - Was originally the case for the 2006 D.Gray-Man series.
-FUNimation initially had plans to dub all 103 episodes, but originally, only the first 51 episodes were dubbed in 2009-2010.
-It would take 6 years for FUNimation to finally license the second half of the 2006 series, along with the 2016 follow-up, Hallow.
-Since they were giving Hallow a broadcast dub during the summer simulcast season, it's very likely that will go back and finish the dub of the 2006 series as well.
+Funimation initially had plans to dub all 103 episodes, but only the first 51 episodes were dubbed in 2009-2010.
+It would take 6 years for Funimation to finally license the second half of the 2006 series, along with the 2016 follow-up, Hallow.
+Since they were giving Hallow a broadcast dub during the summer simulcast season, they also took the opportunity to finally finish the original series' dub.

 - Super Sentai:

 - Only the first season of Drawn Together was dubbed in French.
 The poor reception on a channel that mostly aired animated series like The Simpsons and South Park might have been the issue.

 - The French dub of Cyberchase ended after 52 episodes.

 - The French dub of Teenage Mutant Ninja Turtles (2003) only covered the first four seasons.
 Likewise, Turtles Forever was never dubbed in French.